Receive FREE Shipping when you spend over $75!

 We highly recommend all customers accept the small additional fee to add Route Order Protection to their order

 Do you offer returns or refunds?

 We want you to love and appreciate your herbs as much as we do.
 If you are not 100% satisfied* with your purchase, please contact our wonderful customer service team at firstname.lastname@example.org to share any concerns you may have, we are always so happy to help.
-We will provide a full refund within 30 days of purchase if you are unsatisfied with your product/s.
+Please be mindful of what you purchase as we do not offer change of mind refunds or returns.

 My order arrived damaged/faulty.
 What do I do?

 Please email us ASAP (within 7 days) to email@example.com and we will arrange a replacement for you.
 Please note we may request a photograph – please don’t dispose of your damaged products until you have been in touch with us.

 We have a shipping pricing structure based on the weight of your order

 * If the weight of your package is less than 1lb, you pay USD$15.99

 * If the weight of your package is over 1lb but less than 2lb, you pay USD$22.99